Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt And Comforter

 2. Arrange Your Layers – Begin by laying your fitted sheet and flat sheet on the bed as you normally would.
 Next, place the comforter on top of the flat sheet, smoothing it out so it’s even on all sides.
 Then, fold the quilt in half and place it at the foot of the bed, making sure the edges are aligned with the comforter.
 Finally, fold the top of the comforter down to expose the quilt and create a layered effect.

 3. Add Finishing Touches – To complete the look, add decorative pillows and shams.
 You can choose pillows and shams that match the quilt and comforter or mix and match for a more eclectic look.
-Experiment with different textures and patterns to add depth and interest to your bedding.
+Experimenting with different textures and patterns, while following the steps on how to layer pillows, can add depth and interest to your bedding.

 Quilt And Comforter FAQs